 The best part of going with Raspberry Pi and RetroPie is the price-of-entry.
 Version 1 of Project: Home Arcade came in at just under $400 in 2014.

-RetroPie and Raspberry Pi, together, have brought down the price of the project dramatically.
+RetroPie and Raspberry Pi have lowered the price of the project dramatically.

 |$70||CanaKit Raspberry Pi 3 Complete Starter Kit4|

 |$25||Logitech K400 keyboard7|